bitswan-space/low-setup-example-install/README.md

 127.0.0.1	poc.platform.local
 127.0.0.1	influx.platform.local
 ```
 Caddy is used to forward requests to `keycloak.platform.local` from the browser to `keycloak:8080`.
+If you are using a different domain than `platform.local`, set the `DOMAIN` environment variable to it in `docker-compose.yml` under `caddy`, as well as changing the `Caddyfile`.

 Next, run the containers